NIEDNER LAUNCHES NEXT-GENERATION ALTRA 3D TECHNOLOGY

 ALTRA 3D, New Hose Technology Continues to Build upon NIEDNER's Innovative Expertise, Expanding Access to Broader Applications and End Markets

-MONTRÉAL, April 25, 2022 /PRNewswire/ - NIEDNER Inc., a leading manufacturer of innovative, high-performance hoses, is broadening its presence in the global market with the launch of its next-generation technology ALTRA 3D.
+MONTRÉAL, April 25, 2022 /CNW Telbec/ - NIEDNER Inc., a leading manufacturer of innovative, high-performance hoses, is broadening its presence in the global market with the launch of its next-generation technology ALTRA 3D.

 The latest breakthrough technology ALTRA 3D offers performance specifically tailored for high-pressure applications across multiple end markets such as the municipal, forestry, agriculture, mining, industrial sectors and many others.
 Leveraging NIEDNER's deep knowledge, engineering innovations, and field-proven expertise, the ALTRA 3D technology delivers the reliability, flexibility and results to meet the wide range of demands seen in today's dynamic environment.
 The unique properties of ALTRA 3D make it the best performing solution to transport water, minerals, slurry, oil, gas, chemicals and other fluids in extreme environmental settings.